-These were/are an 80’s toy car that you revved up by pushing them along the floor several times to spin up the internal flywheel, then set them down and pushed the button on the top (the “clutch popper”), at which point they took off like a bat out hell usually until they smacked into something doing it some damage.
+These were/are an 80’s toy car that you charged up by pushing them along the floor several times to spin up the internal flywheel, then set them down and pushed the button on the top (the “clutch popper”), at which point they took off like a bat out of hell usually until they smacked into something doing it some damage.
 The car itself was/is seemingly indestructible.

 But hey, at the end of the day these are just toy cars, and really pretty simple, but simple done very well, a lot of fun!